YunYunFan Garage Kit Guide

 Painting clip base - OPTIONAL- I use a scrap piece of wood with holes drilled in it

-Masking Putty- I use Rodico 6033 putty instead, but alternatively use silly putty
+Masking Putty- I use Rodico 6033 putty, but you can use alternatives such as Mr Masking Clay

 1.5 ml Eppendorf tubes - get the 1000 pack for 20 bucks